wiremock/wiremock-state-extension/README.md

 - `updateCountLessThan`
 - `updateCountMoreThan`

 As for other matchers, templating is supported.
+In case the provided value for this check is not numeric, it is handled as non-matching.
+No error will be reported or logged.

 ```json
 {